waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Solution Discovery Log
 - The puzzle was solved by sequentially picking up pieces 1 through 16 from the outer edge and placing them in their correct positions within the central 4x4 grid.
-- **Hypothesis (from agent):** Talking to the Charcoal Maker in Azalea Town will provide a hint.
-  - **Test:** Spoke to the Charcoal Maker at (2, 3) in the Charcoal Kiln.
-  - **Result:** He repeated his initial dialogue about his missing apprentice.
-  - **Conclusion:** Hypothesis is disproven.
-This interaction does not advance the puzzle.